gauriiii13/ML-Models-From-Scratch/README.md

 1. Fork this repository to your GitHub account.
 2. Create a new branch with a descriptive name related to your contribution.
-3.Commit your changes and push the branch to your fork.
+3. Commit your changes and push the branch to your fork.
 4. Open a pull request (PR) to the main repository, explaining the changes you made.

 Please ensure that your code follows best practices, is well-documented, and includes tests when relevant.